sebnozzi/miniscript.ts/ROADMAP.md

 ===

-More types?
-- Maps / objects

-First implement miniScript completely?
-Then introduce graphic capabilities?

-Do a spike with assembler => bytecode?
-Or even miniScript => bytecode?
-(but this should not be scope of this project?)

-First graphic intrinsitcs?

-Sourcemaps? (this makes sense when we compile code)

----
-1) Make it work (cover all of MiniScript)

-2) Make it debuggable

-3) THEN make it fast(er)

 Possible performance optimizations:
 - From microScript:
   - avoid pop/push by manipulating stack in-place
   - avoid de-referencing by moving important variables locally and moving back to objects when done
-  - use primitive types wherever possible (done for numbers)
   - pre-allocate local variable slots? (access them by number instead of resolving each time)
-  - use only one stack for locals with a moving "offset"?
-    - only possible if the amount of local variables is fixed
   - the compiler now emits sub-optimal bytecode sequences
     - one can re-combine some bytecodes into more compact ones ()
 - Multi-pass: (advanced!)